We Handle Workers Compensation Lawsuits in South Carolina

 Protect Yourself From a Dispute

 If you are hurt at work in South Carolina, do not feel compelled to volunteer information that does not have anything to do with your injury.
 For example, if you are dealing with lower back pain from a fall that occurred last week, there is no reason to tell your doctor that you once had lower back pain for a two week period ten years ago when you have not experienced continuing back pain.

 Remember that your employer or their insurance company likely has an ongoing relationship with the physician that they are sending you to.
 Given this relationship, depending upon the severity and extent of your injuries, it often makes sense to attempt to obtain a second opinion or independent medical opinion.

 Maintain Good Records

-Track important dates related to your injury, such as injury occurrence, date of report and conversations regarding your injury.
+Track important dates related to your injuries, such as injury occurrence, date of report, and conversations regarding your injury.
 Keep all receipts for medical treatment, medications, travel-related expenses, including miles driven to see your doctor, and any other costs related to your injury so that you will be fully reimbursed if your comp claim is approved by the insurance carrier.

 What Does Workers’ Compensation Cover?